StudySmarter - The all-in-one study app.

 This quote shows Lucy battling her emotional unrest.
 We know that Charlotte Brontë looked to God to carry her through hard times, just as Lucy attempts to manage her emotions and keep herself grounded during testing times.

 Charlotte Brontë had a distinctive writing style which is partly why her work is so highly regarded.
-Let’s explore what sets her writing apart from other authors.
+Examples of her style of writing includes:

 If you have ever read Charlotte Brontë’s novels, you may notice the way she uses long sentences and semi-colons: